Become a Telecom Technician: Education and Career Roadmap

 Many employers now prefer candidates who have completed a postsecondary education program in electronics.
 Aspiring telecom technicians also need to have a background in computer technology.
 Individuals may learn skills by enrolling in a certificate or 2-year associate's degree program in computer science, electronics repair or other related subjects.

 After gaining formal education and securing an entry-level job, most telecommunications workers complete on-the-job training to learn the specific duties and equipment used in that company.
 This training involves completing less complex tasks with an experienced technician.
 Some employers may also send employees to training or continuing education programs given by specific manufacturers.

 - Seek continuing education.
 Because technology in this field changes rapidly, cable installers should seek continuing education opportunities, such as attending manufacturers' training classes and reading equipment manuals.

-Step 3: Earn Certification
+Step 3: Advance Your Career By Earning Certification

 To become more valuable employees, telecom technicians have several certification opportunities.
 The Telecommunications Industry Association (TIA) offers the Session Initiation Protocol (SIP) certification.
 The Society of Cable Telecommunications Engineers (SCTE) certifies telecommunications professionals in areas such as broadband installers.
 To meet certification requirements, candidates must pass an exam that covers practical skills and industry knowledge.

 - Keep certification current.
 To maintain their SCTE certification, telecom technicians must earn recertification units by taking technical courses, attending technical workshops and speaking at conferences.